microsoft/Azure-Kinect-Sensor-SDK/examples/streaming/readme.md

-This sample illustrates how to use the K4A API and access both depth and color captures.
+This sample illustrates how to use the Azure Kinect API and access both depth and color captures.

 Use on the command line as follows:

->streaming_samples.exe 10 // application will sample 10 color/depth frames
+    streaming_samples.exe 10 // application will sample 10 color/depth frames